ismayc/soc301_s2017/content/problem-sets.md

 title: Problem Sets
 ---

 This page will list the Problem Sets and when they will be turned in on paper throughout the course.
-You will turn in one problem set per group.
-You can find discussions about all of the Problem Sets [here](ps-key/index.html).
-Links to specific Problem Set discussions will be posted after the Problem Set is turned in below the Problem Set assignment here.
+You will usually turn in one problem set per group though some assignments will be turned in individually.
+You can find discussions about many of the Problem Sets [here](ps-key/index.html).
+Links to specific Problem Set discussions from ModernDive will be posted after the Problem Set is turned in below the Problem Set assignment here.

 # PS 9 (Due Thurs, Apr 6 by 11:59 PM) {#ps9}